-Samsung Galaxy S 4 said to have reached 20 million units shipped markAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S 4 said to have reached 20 million units shipped markAlex Wagner - Editorial Director of News and Content

 Samsung is known for touting the shipment figures for its flagship products, and according to a new report, the company may soon have to pull out its party hats once again.
 According to Korean publications iNews24 and Yonhap News Agency, Samsung's Galaxy S 4 has crossed the 20 million units shipped mark.
 The device has been on store shelves for two months now, meaning that it managed to hit the 20 million milestone faster than the Galaxy S III, which took 100 days to reach the same figure.
 It's also said that Samsung has moved around 500,000 Galaxy S 4s in South Korea.